Ligularia (leopard plant) : planting, growing and care

 Care

-Ligularia is a hardy, robust plant and not particularly prone to disease.
+Ligularia is a hardy, robust plant and is not particularly prone to disease.
 Its main enemies are gastropods: slugs and snails like to nibble young leaves and shoots while still tender.

-Multiplication: division
+Multiplication: Division

 - Lift a clump, keeping as many roots as possible.